cihga39871/JobSchedulers.jl/README.md

 - Support deferring a job until specific jobs reach specific states (dependency).
 - Support automatic backup and reload.

+## Future development

+- Support command-line scheduler by using DaemonMode.jl.
+- Use Documenter.jl for documentation.

 ## Installation

 JobSchedulers.jl can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run